 Nutmeg TU has reserved the Limestone Trout Club in Canaan for Wednesday, May 23, 2018.

-The fee is still to be determined and will be posted at a later day.
+The fee is $50.
 Those who wish to attend should RSVP to Rich Rosen at firstname.lastname@example.org.

 Those wanting to car pool will meet at the Park and Ride near Rt.
 8 and Hawley Lane; be there before 7 a.m. to carpool.
 Bring your gear, lunch, and beverages.